ChrxsCrxss/DS4A-Capstone/src/data/README.md

     The venue dataset will needed to be feature-engineered to get year-by-year counts of venues at the county level for the interval 2012-2019

+    We will need to remove census tract data as well.
+A census tract is a subunit of a county.
+The coinmap dataset contains no references to census tracts, so this shouldn't be an issue going forward

 Extraction:
 Most of the raw data is kept within the project in the data/raw folder.
 Geospatial data for cryptocurrency-supporting venues is extracted via a single GET request from the Coinmap API.